chetanbg1/cbgwork1/README.md

 }

-//selection sort
+selection sort
-//smallest element goes to the begining
-//in every iteration we sawp only once
-//we find the smallest element and put it first
+smallest element goes to the begining in every iteration we sawp only once we find the smallest element and put it first time complexity O(n^2) public static void selectionSort(int [] arr) {
-//time complexity O(n^2)
-public static void selectionSort(int [] arr) {
     int n = arr.length;
     for(int i = 0; i<n-1;i++) {